IsmailAlamKhan/flutter_model_helper/README.md

 # Flutter Model Helper

-It can generate model and model CRUD for you in less than minute by just adding the model name and model columns.
-Currently only available for Windows. macOSX and Linux support will come soon.
+It can generate model and model CRUD for you in less than minute by just adding the model name and model columns. ~~Currently only available for Windows. macOSX and Linux support will come soon~~.
+Now supports Windows, macOS and Linux.
 If you guy's like this please give this repo a star.

 This is a demo.